dongmingli-Ben/email-wizard/docs/schema.md

 | user password | string  | not null          |
 | mailboxes     | JSON    | list of mailboxes |

-Mailbox: each mailbox should have at least 1. the email address; 2. mailbox type.
-And can optionally have the following field depending on the mailbox type:
+Mailbox: each mailbox should have at least 1. the email address; 2. mailbox type; 3. user credentials.
+User credentials may contain the following:

 - mailbox password
 - mailbox server address, such as the server of IMAP/POP3 mailboxes